-Slowloris is a DoS tool that was originally released in 2009.
+Slowloris is a DOS tool that was originally released in 2009.
 It is unique among the other Layer 7 attacks we will be discussing in this report because it does not focus on flooding the network with traffic.
 Instead, it attempts to use up all the connections to a web server leaving none left for legitimate users.
 This low number of connections allows Slowloris to attack a website without drawing the same attention that a flood of traffic would.
 There have been 12 identified attacks using the original Slowloris codebase since the BLM website has been protected by Deflect.
 All but one of these attacks were under 1000 connections.
-The largest Slowloris attack occurred on July 10th from 0:50 to 3:20 and from 6:00 to 7:20, making over 40,542 connections and clearly misusing this tool or not understanding its original purpose.
+The largest Slowloris attack occurred on July 10th at 0:50 to 3:20 and 6:00 to 07:20, making over 40,542 connections and clearly misusing this tool or not understanding its original purpose.

 In the initial code release Slowloris used a single user agent.
 Today, many of the custom versions of Slowloris have changed the user agent [pyloris.py] or added source client obfuscation by randomly picking from a list of user agents [slowloris.py].
 It is not surprising to see someone using an unmodified version of such an arcane tool even when the server used on the BLM website is protected against that attack.
-Many of the actors conducting DoS attacks are not building upon existing tools.
-While Slowloris was elegant at the time, the DoS space is dominated by attackers using simplistic measures.
+Many of the actors conducting DOS attacks are not building upon existing tools.
+While Slowloris was elegant at the time, the DOS space is dominated by attackers using simplistic measures.
 This is because one does not need a highly complex tool to take down most sites on the Internet.

 Slowloris attacks on the BLM website have a tendency to overlap with or occur around the time of two low-skill “basic HTTP flood” attacks: [Blank] and [Python], as well as (Blank+WordPress) WordPress attacks.

-HTTP floods are easy to implement and hard to identify attacks.
+HTTP floods are an easy to implement, and hard to identify attack.
 Generally, they attempt to exhaust a system’s application resources or the network bandwidth.
 They do this by either creating a large amount of connections to the website or by continuously downloading a large amount of files.
 Because they only require an attacker to create many legitimate connections to a server, HTTP floods are quite easy to implement.
 Since these connections are legitimate, it can be very difficult for a defender to differentiate these connections from those of real users.

 Simple HTTP Flood